luca-conterio/ROS_Project/first_project/README.md

 ## Launch
 Two simple launch files are provided:
-	* simply use `roslaunch first_project.launch` to run the node.
-Then if you want to reproduce the provided bag files, simply use `rosbag play <bag-files>`.
+  * Simply use `roslaunch first_project.launch` to run the node.
+Then if you want to reproduce the provided bag files, you can use `rosbag play <bag-files>`.
-	* in case you want to run both the node and the bag file at the sime time, you can launch the `first_project_with_bag.launch` file.
+  * In case you want to run both the node and the bag file at the sime time, you can launch the `first_project_with_bag.launch` file.

 ## Messages and Topics
 Data from the bag file is published onto three topics, that are used for the computation: